-In addition, the Board of Directors establishes the Management Committee with the purpose of enabling directors to efficiently execute their business.
+Committee with the purpose of enabling directors to efficiently execute their business.
 The Management Committee discusses beforehand the agenda of the Board of Directors to facilitate the decision-making process at those meetings, while discussing the critical issues for resolution in implementing the basic management policies that have been resolved by the Board of Directors on the basis of such policies.

-The Management Committee also defines the headquarters under the command of each director, along with the authority and responsibility involved, while developing and maintaining a structure for efficient business execution by utilizing IT.
+The Management Committee also defines the headquarters under the commend of control of the control o the command of each director, along with the authority and responsibility involved, while developing and maintaining a structure for efficient business execution by utilizing IT.